DannyLeiton/ml_specialization_notebooks/README.md

-These are all of the lab notebooks for basic machine learning understanding.
+These are all of the lab notebooks for basic machine learning algorithms and techniques understanding.

 Must have jupyter notebooks installed and the required libraries, recommended in a venv.